Elliptical wing: History

 Shortly thereafter, Heinkel developed the He 111 bomber, which made its first flight on 24 February 1935.
-In comparison to the preceding He 70, it was a larger aircraft that initially masqueraded as a civil airliner despite having been developed from conception to provide the nascent Luftwaffe with a fast medium bomber; this deception was due to restrictions placed on Germany after the First World War that prohibited the development or deployment of bomber aircraft.
+In comparison to the He 70, it was a larger aircraft that masqueraded as a civil airliner despite having been developed from conception to provide the nascent Luftwaffe with a fast medium bomber; this deception was due to restrictions placed on Germany after the First World War over the development or deployment of bomber aircraft.
 Despite the type being produced in vast numbers before and during the Second World War, only the early production models of the He 111 were equipped with an elliptical wing.
-The chief reason for dropping the He 111's elliptical wing in favour of one with straight leading and trailing edges was economic, the latter design could be manufactured with greater efficiency.
+The chief reason for dropping the elliptical wing in favour of one with straight leading and trailing edges was economic, the latter design could be manufactured with greater efficiency.

 Perhaps the aircraft company most commonly associated with the elliptical wing was the British manufacturer Supermarine.
 During the early 1920s, the company's chief designer, Reginald Mitchell, had developed the Supermarine S.4, a British elliptical wing racing seaplane; it conducted its first flight during 1924.
-While the S.4's direct successors featured a wing designed by a different designer, Mitchell remained a proponent of the planform.
-By 1934, Mitchell and his design staff were engaged in designing a new fighter aircraft for the Royal Air Force.
+While the S.4's successors featured a wing designed by a different designer, Mitchell remained a proponent of the planform.
+By 1934, Mitchell and his design staff were working a new fighter aircraft for the Royal Air Force.
 They decided to use a semi-elliptical wing shape to solve two conflicting requirements; the wing needed to be thin to allow a high critical Mach number but it had to be thick enough to house the retractable undercarriage, armament, and ammunition.
 An elliptical planform is the most efficient aerodynamic shape for an untwisted wing, leading to the lowest amount of induced drag.
 The semi-elliptical planform was skewed so that the centre of pressure, which occurs near the quarter-chord position at all but the highest speeds, was close to the main spar, preventing the wings from twisting.
 The Spitfire conducted its maiden flight on 5 March 1936.